Novartis Professor of Leadership and Management at the Harvard Business School

 We asked Richard to answer a few questions for the Future Ideas community.
 Enjoy his comments and insights!

-We asked Rita to answer a few questions for the Future Ideas community.
-Enjoy her comments and insights!
+We asked Dan to answer a few questions for the Future Ideas community.
+Enjoy his comments and insights!

 As Area Director for the Netherlands Foreign Investment Agency (NFIA) based in the West Coast office of the NFIA in San Francisco, Stans Kleijnen assists companies in Silicon Valley to establish or expand their European operations in the Netherlands.